 Your doctor may decide not to prescribe this treatment if:

-- you have symptoms of depression.
+- you have symptoms of depression

-Side-effects and risks
+Possible side effects and risks

 Reducing the risk of infection

-Effects on other treatment
+Effects on other treatments

-You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers, if needed, unless your doctor advises otherwise.
+You can carry on taking non-steroidal anti-inflammatory drugs (NSAIDs) or painkillers, if needed, unless your doctor tells you otherwise.

 Having an operation